ucsb-cs148-s21/1pm-t6-ucsb-poll/team/sprint03/lab06.md

 ## Daniel Shamtob
 - What did I do last time?

-  Finished the poll result view
+  Finished the poll result view,and did the System Architecture diagram

 - What will I do today?